 Japan is not well known for its black teas.
 It took us five years of research (and tastings) to find a decent representative of this unusual tea style with a true sense of identity.
-Something both unique and resolutely Japanese in style, adding a new element to our catalogue Smooth, aromatic and bursting with warm flavours, our Yakushima organic rides a fine line between bold and refined.

 These large, dark, metallic leaves come from the blue mountains of the Nilgiris, in Southern India.
 It is a stunning example of a tea from this category and is sure to please fans of light and aromatic black teas.
 Fruity (candied papaya, peach) and lightly floral (osmanthus) bouquet.

 Produced at 1600 meters in the mountains of Rwanda by a cooperative of farmers, this black tea shows the classic breakfast signature style.
-Grown at high altitude in a sunny yet humid environment, it represents high quality standards in a country otherwise dominated by industrial tea production.

 This innovation from Japan features a tea from a controlled fermentation with an assorted mix of fine khaki leaves.
 Its dark red liqueur is rich and full, with powerful aromas of dried fruit, bark and roasted cereal.
-Hints of spices (vanilla) and sugar embellish the flavours of this surprising (and difficult to classify) tea: Pu Er or black tea ?!
+Hints of spices (vanilla) and sugar embellish the flavours of this surprising (and difficult to classify) tea: Pu er or black tea ?!

 This yellow tea composed almost entirely of buds comes from Sichuan province.